-- > materials for arts activities or programmes - > venue or equipment hire - > personnel and administrative costs for short-term projects - > promotion and publicity of arts activities.
+- materials for arts activities or programmes - venue or equipment hire - personnel and administrative costs for shortterm projects - promotion and publicity of arts activities - reasonable requests to provide food for artists, participants, and audiences for community arts activities.

 1.5 What costs cannot be supported?